 By engaging in IFSTAL, students will be equipped with the knowledge, skills and opportunities needed for them to be more effective in the workplace.

-IFSTAL is led by the Food Systems Research Programme at Oxford University’s Environmental Change Institute and has core funding from the Higher Education Funding Council for England (HEFCE).
+IFSTAL is led by the Food Systems Research Programme at Oxford University’s Environmental Change Institute.

 IFSTAL is an open, all-inclusive and independent programme.
 We do not work for or answer to any particular organisation, be that governmental, non-governmental or corporate.
 We aim to provide as many different perspectives and representations as possible.
 Collaboration with different workplace organisations does not mean that we endorse their policies.